rohieb/latex-zube/README.md

     fm034122.pdf      -- original PDF of form 034122 "Bestätigung über
                          Sachzuwendung / steuerbegünstigte Einrichtung / Verein"
-    README            -- this README
+    Makefile          -- a GNU Makefile to build everything README            -- this README
     zube.ins          -- LaTeX installation file for the zube package zube.dtx          -- LaTeX code for the zube package zubexmpl.tex      -- examples for using the zube package

 You can create `zube.sty` from `zube.dtx` by running

+    $ make

+or

     $ latex zube.ins